 - A three-year plan that covers on-demand appointments with a licensed audiologist, protection against loss or theft, and access to a dedicated smartphone app.

-The cost of this bundle is $1,850 (or $2,250/pair if you want rechargeable hearing aids).
-It includes a 100-day-satisfaction guarantee, all shipping and handling costs, and sales tax.
+The cost of this bundle is $1,850 (or $2,400/pair if you want rechargeable hearing aids).
+The Lively Bundle includes a 100-day-satisfaction guarantee, all shipping and handling costs, and sales tax.
 It can also be financed for up to two years.

 The hearing exam